-Why Would a Home Inspector Lie About Termites or Damage?
+Why Would a Termite Inspector Lie About Termites or Damage?

 3 Common Termite Inspection Scams

-A deceptive home inspector will typically lie about a termite infestation if they perceive a way to profit from the situation.
-Under other circumstances, an individual that is not certified as a home inspector may attempt to pose as one to get you to purchase termite inspection services.
+A deceptive termite inspector may lie about a termite infestation if they perceive a way to profit from the situation.
+Under other circumstances, an individual that is not trained or has experience has a legitimate termite inspector may attempt to pose as one to get you to purchase termite inspection services.
 That is why it is important to learn to spot the signs of a termite inspection scam.

 As mentioned, one common termite scam is calling a homeowner while impersonating a termite inspector.
 This person will likely tell you that they work for an extermination company and that it is time for you to receive an inspection.
 Unless you have received a termite inspection from this company in the past, it is wise to assume that this caller could be attempting to deceive you.

-Planting termites in your home is another possible scam that some home inspectors may attempt to use.
+Planting termites in your home is another possible scam that some termite inspectors may attempt to use.
 This scam is usually perpetrated when a fraudulent termite inspector will offer to inspect your property for free.
 The inspector will then return to you with a termite or multiple termites and inform you that you have a serious infestation.
-What some homeowners don’t know is that the inspector likely brought those termites into your home to strategically place.
+What some homeowners don’t know is that the inspector likely brought those termites into your home to trick you into purchasing their services.

 After planting evidence of termites, the inspector will likely offer their extermination services on the spot.
 Fearful of the termite infestation spreading, the homeowner often pays the inspector to handle the problem immediately.
 Be wary of inspectors that not only offer free inspections but that also have their extermination equipment readily available.